Practical Progressive | Socially Conscious Businesswoman | Collaborative Problem-Solver

 Housing prices are skyrocketing.
 I wouldn’t be able to afford to buy the house I bought just four years ago.
 I want to ensure that everyone in Renton can stay in their homes.
 We want to be able to keep everyone in their homes without Renton falling victim to gentrification.

 As we attract new business and industry, we will also attract new people, and we need to make sure that they have housing here too.
-Before developers build new apartment complexes, however, we need to determine and implement affordable housing mandates.
+Before developers build new apartment complexes, however, we need to work with them to determine and implement affordable housing solutions.
 By looking at our neighboring cities, we can learn what works and what doesn’t work, so that the crises that other cities are experiencing do not become Renton's reality.

 ST3 is actually a good idea, but we need to make it work for Renton.
 Going north-south, we have two options.
 The east side of Lake Washington gives us a VMAC stop, but it cuts off southwest Renton.
 On the west side, we lose southeast Renton.
 Going east-west (which I believe is the optimal choice), we can connect the Tukwila stop with Issaquah and run through the downtown core – but we don’t currently have the density to support it, which is why we need to build downtown businesses and the community that goes with it.